Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "You need me to watch out for you," he said.

 She nodded again.
 "I’m so sorry, Dad.
-I just… I feel like such a *burden* sometimes…"
+I just...
+I feel like such a *burden* sometimes..."

 "Burden? *Eres mi hija,* you know that, right?
 I love you like you’re my own blood."

 She nodded again.
 "I’m sorry," she repeated.
 "I fucked *everything* up and I keep trying to make it right and I just fuck up *worse*, and-!"

-"Sh, shh, sshhh…" Gabe hugged her close with his hand protectively around her head.
+"Sh, shh, sshhh..."
+Gabe hugged her close with his hand protectively around her head.

 There was a long and very damp wait as she got it out of her system.